Dec 8, 2013

 Estimate

-Here is the most sought - after CITROEN emblem.
+Here is the second emblem, a most sought - after CITROEN emblem.
 It is from a C6 of 1930.

 CITROEN radiator emblem